Keeping up with the Millennials - NYC

 Born between 1980 and 2000, Millennials make up a quarter of the world’s population – some 1.7 billion people.
 These smartphone-wielding young people offer retailers rich opportunities for mobile commerce.
 They spend most of the day on their phones and are the largest group driving smartphone transactions.
 And they are rapidly turning into the most important consumer group in the world.

-Our event looks at how they (The Millennials) are now going mobile to make their purchases, and are changing the world of eCommerce.
-We will debunk a few Millennial Myths and as always, garner war stories from speakers on the front line of eCommerce.
+Our afternoon conference looked at how they (The Millennials) are now going mobile to make their purchases, and are changing the world of eCommerce.
+We debunked a few Millennial Myths and as always, heard 'war stories' from speakers who are on the front line of eCommerce.

 Online retailers can’t afford to ignore the empowered, demanding Millennial generation’s needs when it comes to eCommerce.
 It’s time for businesses to re-evaluate the old methods used on Gen X and Baby Boomers, and embrace the shift to mobile.